 Ayodhya case: Muslim group prefers out-of-court settlement, says land should be gifted to Centre

-A member of the Indian Muslims for Peace, which issued the statement, said it would be impossible to rebuild the mosque even if SC gave a favourable verdict.
+A member of the Indian Muslims for Peace said it would be impossible to rebuild the mosque even if the Supreme Court gave a favourable verdict.

 “Keeping in view of our secular, democratic fabric and centuries old relations with our Hindu brothers, the disputed land owned by Muslims of India may be handed over by Honourable Supreme Court of India to Government of India as a goodwill gesture for attaining communal harmony and lasting peace in the Country,” the group’s convenor, Kalam Khan, said.